EdApp by SafetyCulture

 When learning takes place on a mobile device, employee training can be performed anywhere.
 This makes it great for learning on demand – or JIT Training.
 Learners can dial up a lesson minutes before going into an important meeting making accessibility and usability great features of mobile learning.

-5. Gamification
+6. Gamification

 Learning works best when it doesn’t feel like learning.
 Transforming lessons into games is a great way to improve engagement and retention.
 Offering real prizes only makes matters more effective.

-Mobile Learning Feature - Gamification
+Feature of mobile learning - Gamification

 Reminding people to perform their training or telling them about a new course can be a real pain point for L&D professionals.
 Push Notifications appear on learners’ own devices’ notification screens where they are most likely to see them and react to them.
 It’s a useful mobile learning feature to have.

-7. Mobile-focused authoring tool
+8. Mobile-focused authoring tool

 A great deal of eLearning is authored in separate software and by different people compared to a company’s own LMS.
 However, by using a mobile learning system that has an integrated easy-to-use SCORM authoring tool, it’s simple to create interactive lessons simply by uploading questions and answers to existing templates.